Geopenguin/Geopenguin/README.md

 - 👋 Hi, I’m @Geopenguin
-- 👀 I’m interested in yo mama
+- 👀 I’m interested in deep AI
-- 🌱 I’m currently learning your mom
+- 🌱 I’m currently learning OOP, C, and ML Algorithms
-- 💞️ I’m looking to collaborate with your mom
-- 📫 How to reach me: your mom's address
+- 📫 How to reach me: pedro44@ksu.edu

 <!---
 Geopenguin/Geopenguin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.